rf-MLquests/facial-emotion-recognition/README.md

 - Convolutional Neural Network trained from scratch
 - Pre-trained EfficientNet & EfficientNetV2 models fine-tuned on the dataset

-## TODOs:

-- Fine-tune a pre-trained Vision Transformer model on the dataset
+- Pre-trained Vision Transformer model fine-tuned on the dataset